Arizona Fair Debt Collection Laws

 • Giving the impression that the debt collector represents the State of Arizona, the state government, or any state agency or that any of these entities has endorsed its activities.
 (Ariz.
 Rev. Stat. § 32-1051).

-But you can't directly sue a debt collector for breaking the law.
-Keep in mind, though, that because the federal FDCPA applies in Arizona, you may still sue for money damages under that federal statute (see below).
+Also, because the federal FDCPA applies in Arizona, you may sue for money damages under that federal statute (see below).

 Filing a Lawsuit for Federal FDCPA Violations

 If a debt collector uses abusive or deceptive collection behavior, you might also be able to file a lawsuit under the federal FDCPA.
-Be aware, though, that FDCPA violations don't eliminate the debt, nor do they restrict the creditor's options for taking legal action.
+However, be aware that FDCPA violations don't eliminate the debt, nor do they restrict the creditor's options for taking legal action.

 Get Professional Help